Stelios Haji-Ioannou

-Sir Stelios Haji-Ioannou (Στέλιος Χατζηιωάννου; born 14 February 1967) is a Greek Cypriot entrepreneur.
+Sir Stelios Haji-Ioannou (Στέλιος Χατζηιωάννου; born 14 February 1967) is a British-Cypriot entrepreneur.
 Born into a wealthy ship-owning family, he is best known for founding the low-cost airline easyJet and the Stelmar shipping line with start-up funds provided by his father, Loucas.
-EasyJet's foundation in 1995 marked the beginning of a series of ventures marketed under the "easy" brand, managed by easyGroup and chaired by Haji-Ioannou.
+EasyJet's foundation in 1995 marked the beginning of a series of ventures marketed under the "Easy" brand, managed by easyGroup and chaired by Haji-Ioannou.

 Early life

-Stelios Haji-Ioannou was born in Athens, Greece on 14 February 1967, the second of three children of Nedi (née Misirli) and Loucas Haji-Ioannou.
+Stelios Haji-Ioannou was born in Athens, Greece, on 14 February 1967, the second of three children of Loucas and Nedi Haji-Ioannou (née Misirli).
 He has an elder brother, Polys, and a younger sister, Clelia.
 Both of his siblings have a large stake in easyJet.
 His father's family originates from the village of Pedoulas high in the Troodos Mountains of Cyprus, while his mother is from the village of Laneia at the foot of the mountains.
 After his secondary education in Athens, he studied economics at the London School of Economics, graduating with a BSc in 1987.
 He went on to obtain an MSc in Shipping, Trade & Finance from City University Business School.
 He was later awarded four honorary doctorates from City University Business School, Liverpool John Moores University, Newcastle Business School, and Cranfield University.